mdaskalov/homebridge-tasmota-zbbridge/README.md

 Thsis plugin can controll zigbee devices connected to [Sonoff Zigbee Bridge](https://zigbee.blakadder.com/Sonoff_ZBBridge.html) or any other device running [Tasmota](https://tasmota.github.io/docs) firmware using MQTT commands.
 Requires MQTT broker to communicate.

+It is also possible to combine devices - tasmota device can be used to switch a zigbee device on/off.

 # Installation

 * Flash your device with Tasmota firmware